Accreditation to ISO/IEC 17024

 Auditing to ensure everything is squeaky clean

 Everything discussed above must then be audited by an independent body to ensure that it meets the requirements of the world’s best practice.
 There is a standard that provides detailed guidance.
 It is ISO/IEC 17024.
 Each country has an auditing body.
 In the United States, it is ANSI.
 In the United Kingdom, it is UKAS.
-In Australia, it is JASANZ or the Joint Accreditation Service of Australia and New Zealand.
+In Australia, it is JASANZ or the Joint Accreditation System of Australia and New Zealand.

 JAS-ANZ determines the auditing frequency, it is usually repeated every year.
 The audit process checks everything: it checks that what we do meets the standard and it checks that we do what we say we do.
 It is a complete check of quality control and our compliance.
 The external auditors also randomly select a number of certification candidates and check their records to ensure that the training, experience, and examination process complied with the requirements.